apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A record number of Chinese warplanes flew close to Taiwan during military drills**
+**Aaron Rodgers does it again, hits another Hail Mary for Jets**

-You can read more about it [here](https://www.cnn.com/2024/10/15/asia/record-china-warplanes-taiwan-drills-intl-hnk/index.html).
+You can read more about it [here](https://sports.yahoo.com/aaron-rodgers-does-it-again-hits-another-hail-mary-for-jets-015053706.html).

 ## Requirements
 - Python 3.8